Boy Scouts Troop 40

 For 68 years, Troop 40 was blessed to call its very own Scout Hut home at St. Rose.
 With the positive growth of the school and the addition of new buildings, the troop now meets in the St. Rose East Hall, continuing its mission of providing a safe and enriching environment for Scouts.

 As a ministry of St. Rose of Lima Catholic Church, Troop 40 is proud to actively support our parish community.
-Scouts and leaders regularly serve at parish events such as the St. Rose Fish Fry, Bazaar, St. Rose Day, and the Veterans’ Dinner, among others.
+Scouts and leaders regularly serve at parish events such as the St. Rose Fish Fry, Spring Festival, St. Rose Day, and the Veterans’ Dinner, among others.
 Through these acts of service, Troop 40 strengthens its bond with the parish, lives out the values of duty to God and others, and provides Scouts with meaningful opportunities to give back to the church that has supported and guided the troop since its founding.

 Troop 40 is highly active in camping and outdoor programs, offering Scouts a wide variety of opportunities to grow and explore.
 The program includes canoeing, trail camping, summer camp, Philmont, Northern Tier, Sea Base Bahamas, pioneering, orienteering, fishing, and much more—ensuring every Scout experiences the outdoors, builds leadership skills, and creates lifelong memories.